-In water processing, each PLC is used by the SCADA system to monitor and/or control one aspect of the process.
+In water processing, each PLC is used by the SCADA computer system to monitor and/or control one aspect of the process.
 Each PLC might be used to monitor:

 PLCs are typically quite customizable, but this can be a double-edged sword.
-Some competing technologies, including most notably SCADA Remote Telemetry Units (RTUs) (including Intelligent Electronic Devices or IEDs), require significantly less labor time and expense to set up and use.
+Some competing technologies, including most notably SCADA Remote Terminal Units (RTUs) (including Intelligent Electronic Devices or IEDs), require significantly less labor time and expense to set up and use.

 An RTU, compared to a SCADA PLC, is generally more rugged and has higher monitoring and control capacities than a PLC.
 This makes SCADA RTUs superior at locations where many items must be monitored and controlled.
 If you have more locations that require just a few monitor/control nodes, then PLCs will probably be best for you.

 For the above reasons, PLCs are commonly found in manufacturing and processing settings.
 Because plant operations can vary so widely, the customization of PLCs is a useful tool.
 Nonetheless, RTUs have their place protecting the IT assets of a facility.

 Look for a company that has engineering and manufacturing inside of its organization (DPS engineers and manufactures ALL of its units).
-The last thing you want to do in the deployment of your important SCADA system is to wait for overseas development and manufacturing to be delivered, where quality also becomes a concern.
+The last thing you want to do in the deployment of your important SCADA system is to wait for overseas development and manufacturing to be delivered.
+This is where quality also becomes a concern.

-So long as you watch for this potential pitfall, you can have good luck requesting a custom-designed RTU for you SCADA system.
+So long as you watch for this potential pitfall, you can have good luck requesting a custom-designed RTU for your SCADA system.
 If you do your homework, this will be no more expensive than ordering off-the-shelf.
 As long as you're ordering a reasonable quantity (at least 10 or so), it's generally worthwhile for a manufacturer to develop a solution for you.

 One modern RTU designed with SCADA in mind is the SCADA-Guardian.
-The 848 model includes, most importantly, a choice to use DNP3 protocol for alarm reporting and control commands.
+The 848 model includes, most importantly, a choice to use the DNP3 protocol for alarm reporting and control commands.
 The other option, SNMP, is used more commonly in telecom and IT environments.

 The capacities of the SCADA-Guardian were designed to accommodate the larger number of sensors generally need in SCADA environments.
 This SCADA-Guardian has 24 analog inputs (8 standard 0-5v/4-20mA and 16 daisy-chainable single-wire sensors).
 This allows users to monitor 2 dozen temperature, humidity, flow rate, and other analog sensors in two different output formats.

 The relatively large number of sensor inputs compared to discrete/digital inputs is what makes the SCADA-Guardian a SCADA RTU.
 It can perform functions very similar to a SCADA PLC, but it does not require nearly the development or scripting expertise to develop a working PLC system.